Find out how to pay your Wine or Cider Duty.

 By cheque through the post

-Send your return and cheque made payable to ‘HM Revenue and Customs only’ followed by your Cider or Wine Duty reference number.
+Send your return and cheque made payable to ‘HM Revenue and Customs only’.
+Write your 12 digit Cider or Wine Duty reference number on the back of the cheque.

 Allow 3 working days for your payment to reach HMRC.